Best Portable Water Filters for Hiking 2026: 8 Compared

 The MSR Guardian is the only pump purifier that meets NSF P248 military testing standards, removing viruses through its 0.02-micron hollow fiber element.
 Self-cleaning pump technology means zero maintenance in the field, and the 10,000-liter cartridge life is 4-40x longer than competitors.
 At $400 and 17 oz it's overkill for domestic hiking, but essential for expeditions in developing regions. [src1, src3, src5]

 → Prioritize weight over flow rate.
-The Katadyn BeFree (2.2 oz) or Sawyer Squeeze (3 oz) are the lightest options.
-Pair the Sawyer with a Cnoc Vecto bag for better durability than the included pouches. [src1, src3]
+The LifeStraw Peak Solo (1.7 oz), Katadyn BeFree (2.2 oz), or Sawyer Squeeze (3 oz) are the lightest options.
+The Solo is the new ultralight floor, but the BeFree wins on flow rate and the Sawyer wins on lifetime durability. [src1, src3]

 → A gravity filter like the Platypus GravityWorks 4L ($135) is far more practical than individual squeeze filters.
 It processes 4 liters hands-free while you set up camp, and the weight (11.5 oz) splits evenly among the group. [src1, src2]